jonathannnty/cse15l-lab-reports/labreport1.md

   [user@sahara ~]$
 }
 ```
-The current working directory is after the command is /home
+The current working directory after the command is /home
 The command `ls` does not affect the current working directory but instead prints out a list of possible pathways that can taken from /home
 This is not an error.